Astha296/PPS-Assingnment/README.md

     else
         return 1;
 }

 Output:
 Enter a positive integer: 5
 Factorial of 5 = 120

 ```

 ## Ques11.
-To do arithmatic operation using swtch statement
+To do arithmatic operation using switch statement
 ```c
 #include<stdio.h>
 int main()